mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ***

 ## Averaged cell elongation

+We now query multiple databases to extract the information about cell elongation nematics averaged over the selected ROIs.

 ```r
 # Query the DBs and calculate the norm of the cell elongation nematics for each cell